Kendu378/Lycoris/MenuDesign.md

         - Use Critical ✅
         - Webhook Link ✅
         - Auto Sell after X amount of Maestro kills ❌
+            - Sell to Guildbase Antiquarian ❌
+            # spawn a gb and sell to the antiquarian in it, or as default it would "tween" into the antiquarian near training area (tween below them)
     - Fish Farm ⚠️⚠️⚠️ (rework fish farm)
         - Hold Time ✅
         - Kill Caught Mudskippers ✅